BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 JMS Session objects are the actual java class instances used to send and receive messages by a JMS messaging application like HJB.
-They are created using a given Session.
+They are created by a JMS Session instance.
 The four distinct types supported by HJB are

 * `Message Consumers`_